-- HH Raja PRATAP SINGHJI, Raja of Narsinghgarh 1873/1890, he succeeded his grandfather to the gaddi in 1873; he attended the Imperial Assemblage in Delhi in 1877; he abolished transit dues on salt passing through the state in 1880, receiving compensation of Rs618 p.a. and four years later he abolished all transit dues except on opium; a strong, brave and hardworking, he was the first Rajpt ruler to visit England and have an audience with Queen Victoria, in 1887, and at the same time, he was conferred with the Honorary Degree of D.C.L. by the University of Edinburgh; married HH Rani Fateh Kanwar, younger daughter of Maharaj Zorawar Singhji of Raoti in Jodhpur, and his wife, Rani Sahiba Ranawatji, and had issue.
+- HH Raja PRATAP SINGHJI, Raja of Narsinghgarh 1873/1890, he succeeded his grandfather to the gaddi in 1873; he attended the Imperial Assemblage in Delhi in 1877; he abolished transit dues on salt passing through the state in 1880, receiving compensation of Rs618 p.a. and four years later he abolished all transit dues except on opium; a strong, brave and hardworking, he was the first Rajpt ruler to visit England and have an audience with Queen Victoria, in 1887, and at the same time, he was conferred with the Honorary Degree of D.C.L. by the University of Edinburgh; married 1stly, 1871, HH Senior Rani Sahiba Chauhaniji of Soantra, she died after 1907, married 2ndly, 1889, HH Junior Rani Fateh Kanwar, she died after 1907, younger daughter of Maharaj Zorawar Singhji of Raoti in Jodhpur, and his wife, Rani Sahiba Ranawatji.
 He died sp in April 1890 at an early age.

 - (A) HH Shri

 Huzur Raja Sir Arjun Singhji Sahib Bahadur